 N2WS Install Guide

-To claim your AWS credit, you need to complete your CPM install.
+Activate your free trial of N2WS Backup & Recovery in 14 minutes.
 Learn how in this step-by-step video or follow the guide below.

-Schedule automated backups and disaster recovery for your AWS EC2 instance with CPM.
+Schedule automated backups and disaster recovery for your AWS EC2 instance with N2WS.

 1. Create a New Policy